mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 >
 > I have not talked about Zen to anyone, nor do I know anyone familiar with it or its practice.
 I know I need to engage in zazen regularly on a daily basis, but so far I have been inconsistent, unsure of myself and perhaps lacking enough faith to plunge in more wholeheartedly.
 I have never been to your center, but would like to visit sometime soon.

-Et cetera.
+... et cetera.

 Well, this example, what I want to tell you is, she experienced something wonderful through prayer to God.
 But anyway those experiences were very important for her, but finally, where she should return to?
 So finally what she has to do is to return to simplicity, simple life.
 That simplicity is very important for us.

 Simplicity is, anyway, just like Seppō.
 Gānto took away all his experience.
 It doesn’t mean Seppō’s careers were something wrong.
 That is alright.
 But it is not *real* spiritual life, because real spiritual life is to let you be present constantly in peace and harmony without looking around.
 Well, the experience running through the six senses – feeling good, feeling not good, or just like lightning and thunder – whatever experience, experience or experience which you are taking in the position of a form.
 Form is always changing.
 Just like a dance; form of dance.

 Experience it just like a dance – so demonstrate it, and disappear next moment.
 But still there is real reality there, from which all forms bloom.
 That is simplicity.
 Simplicity is not something particular.
 Simplicity is within an individual – the performer himself or herself.

 So that’s why Gānto took all his careers, and let him look at the root from which all experience and careers blooms, by which human beings are pretty easy to be stuck and hold on to, cling to.
 Emphasizing strongly this is a spiritual life, and then you should believe this, you should depend on like this.
 Well that is a *part* of spiritual life.
-But real spiritual life is you yourself, real spiritual life is really something directly connected with *you* as a *person*, who exists now.
+But real spiritual life is you yourself; real spiritual life is really something directly connected with *you* as a *person*, who exists now.
 You cannot deal with yourself by the teaching, by some wonderful poem composed by somebody.
 You know?

 Even the teaching composed by then taught by the buddhas and patriarchs, it doesn’t help you actually.
 It helps you indirectly in many ways, but finally what you have to do is to digest the teaching within you.
 What does your food digest?
 The you.
 Digestion is very important for us.

- So that’s why Gānto took away Seppō’s experience means that Gānto wanted to let digest all his experiences, until they become blood and energy, life energy.
+So that’s why Gānto taking away Seppō’s experience means that Gānto wanted to let digest all his experiences, until they become blood and energy, life energy.

 So if experience becomes completely digested and blood and energy, there is no form, no colors.
 Anyway, just living.

 So that’s why Gānto wanted him to digest those experiences.
 For this, he took away all things.
 That’s why he said, “If you want to teach the Buddha’s teaching for all sentient beings, you have to show, say and act from the bottom of your heart.” *Yours*, not others’.

 So that is simplicity.
 It’s really simplicity.
 Because we have to just stand up.
-Like a tree in the mountain.
+Like a tree on the mountain.

 But it’s pretty hard just standing up in the mountain, because around the trees there are severe weather, and snow, and lots of criticism there, and give and take, pros and cons, and war and peace, and justice, and many things around.
-But accepting all things, nevertheless, the tree always aiming at huge tortoise.
+But accepting all things, nevertheless, the tree is always aiming at the huge tortoise.
 Without looking around [at the] small stuff and the big stuff – whale, and the hippopotamus, et cetera.
-Snakes and the frogs... anyway the tree never looks around.
-Just standing up there.
-In sunny day and severe winter weather.
+Snakes and frogs... anyway the tree never looks around.
+Just standing up there, in sunny days and severe winter weather.
 That’s why if you look at it, it’s very beautiful.
-Very exquisite.
-Which is unexplainable.
+Very exquisite, which is unexplainable.
 Because tree is tree, but behind the tree, the whole huge world is alive within the tree.

 So that is the simplicity.
-Simplicity is not egoistic way of life.
+Simplicity is not [an] egoistic way of life.
 Simplicity is you must [be] you as you are, simultaneously, that way of life is completely backed by the rhythm of universal life.
 That’s why it is very simple and exquisite, very exquisite.
 Because that way of life which you do is very precious, having a very precious quality.

 So somebody who has eyes can see that, but people who don’t have their own eyes cannot see it.
 That’s all.
 But he himself, whatever happens, whoever looks at you, this person is always standing up straight, under all circumstances, without looking around so much, anyway, and [facing] everyday life.
 That is called simplicity.